 - The Grades 3-5 Content Library Descriptions and Possible Implementation Strategies document explain the intent and purpose of the instructional design, offering multiple pathways for lesson implementation.
-Furthermore, this guide gives detailed descriptions of the intended goal of each material.
-The document explains the purpose of and how to implement Anchoring Phenomenon, Instruction Modules, Instruction Module Companions, Student Reviews, Quizzes, Interactivities, Simulations, Work Explorers, Activities, Journal Prompts, and Readers. - The Grade 4 Scope and Sequence document explains the instructional design of the program by including possible activities, vocabulary, and essential questions for each unit of study.
-The Scope and Sequence Document provides teachers with the instructional design of the program.
+Furthermore, this guide gives detailed descriptions of the intended goal of each individual material.
+The document explains the purpose of and how to implement Anchoring Phenomenon, Instruction Modules, Instruction Module Companions, Student Reviews, Quizzes, Interactivities, Simulations, Work Explorers, Activities, Journal Prompts, and Readers. - The Grade 5 Scope and Sequence document explains the instructional design of the program by including possible activities, vocabulary, and essential questions for each unit of study.
+The Scope and Sequence document provides teachers with the instructional design of the program.
 It gives teachers a framework for the sequence of standards that are intended to be taught to maximize student development.
 However, this document does not provide teachers with a specific purpose or rationale for the organization of the materials or explain the main intent or goals of the program as a whole.
 The Scope and Sequence provide teachers with the instructional design of the program and how TEKS are integrated into the unit modules.
-The materials provide a strong framework for teachers to support the intent and purpose. - The Content Library Descriptions and Possible Implementation Strategies Grades 3-5 provide teachers with a "short overview of how to use EduSmart resources as well as where to find activities for differentiation and alignment to the ELPS."
-However, this document does not provide teachers with a specific purpose or rationale for the organization of materials or explain the main intent or goals of the program as a whole.
+The materials provide a strong framework for teachers to support the intent and purpose.